You are here

 Financing progress independently: taxation and illicit flows

-The importance of reducing tax evasion and illicit flows has risen up the development financing agenda rapidly in the last few years following pioneering work by a range of campaigners and researchers including Alex Cobham, now a research fellow at the Center for Global Development in Europe.
+The importance of reducing tax evasion and illicit flows has risen up the development financing agenda rapidly in the last few years following pioneering work by a range of campaigners and researchers including Alex Cobham.
 In this blog Alex sets out the next steps regarding how this important agenda can become a concrete and functional part of the international development finance settlement.

 ‘Perhaps the most important transformative shift is towards a new spirit of solidarity, cooperation, and mutual accountability that must underpin the post-2015 agenda… It is time for the international community to go beyond an aid agenda and put its own house in order: to implement a swift reduction in corruption, illicit financial flows, money-laundering, tax evasion, and hidden ownership of assets.’